📖 Get Git

 - Organize Your Repositories

-- Keep your codebase clean and structured for better readability and collaboration.
+- Keep projects clean and logically structured for easy access and collaboration.

 - Consult Official Documentation